veebch/photon/cases/Pico LiPo/Readme.md

 ### Assembly instructions:
 - You need 4 M2 screws for the top, 4 M2.5 screws for the bottom, 2 M2.5 screws for the microswitch bracket and 2 M2 screws for the lumishpere.
 - First solder on the wires to the components and then install the microswitch and the lumishpere before everything else.
 These are tricky.
 Next the [rotary encoder](https://www.berrybase.de/drehregler/rotary-encoder-mit-breakoutboard) with the connectors facing towards the Pico.
 I heated the little prong to seat it into the case.
 I had to bend the connectors and solder on the wires since dupont connectors didn't fit into the case anymore.
 I used some double sided tape to stick on the battery.
 The Pico LiPo just slots in and gets held in by the back part.
 - The power button is a bit fiddly.
-I used a tiny bit of insulation foam around it so it doesn't drop down and get jammed.
+I used a tiny ring of soft insulation foam between it and the case so it doesn't drop down and get jammed.
 - The power button guard has to be glued on.
 It prevents the meter from accidentally coming on when bumped in your camera bag.
 - I soldered on the connections to the top side of the Pico since I didn't want any pointy solder blobs pierce the lipo below.